rcjj98/tp/docs/UserGuide.md

 4. If any error is found while executing the command, **none** of the data from the HRConnect will be exported into the specified csv file.

+:exclamation: **Important:** Some invalid naming conventions for the specified csv file might be allowed on different OS.
+E.g. `.csv` is a valid name on MacOS but not on WindowsOS

 Format: `export FILEPATH`

 Absolute filepath example for WindowsOS: `export C:\Users\YOUR_USERNAME\Desktop\myData.csv` <br>